-In connection with Parent's initial common stock offering, we terminated the Management Agreement, other than with respect to reimbursement and indemnification provisions, for a fee of approximately \$73 million payable to the Investors.
-The termination fee will be paid by Parent, upon receipt of a dividend from the Company using a portion of the cash on hand and proceeds from the \$250 million new term loan borrowings under the Company's new amendment to the senior secured credit facility.
+In connection with our initial common stock offering, we terminated the Management Agreement, other than with respect to reimbursement and indemnification provisions, for a fee of approximately \$73 million payable to the Investor Group.
+The termination fee was paid in May 2005 using a portion of the cash on hand and proceeds from the \$250 million new term loan borrowings under the Company's new amendment to the senior secured credit facility.